Key points to uterine fibroids

 Diagnosing uterine fibroids

 Couples having difficulty conceiving should be evaluated by a fertility specialist to determine if the conception issues are related to the uterine fibroids.
-If our specialist, Dr. Abae, suspects fibroids, he will conduct a pelvic examination to confirm their presence.
+If our specialist, Dr. Freije, suspects fibroids, he will conduct a pelvic examination to confirm their presence.

 Further diagnostics can include imaging tests such as an ultrasound or MRI.
 Hysterosalpingography, which utilizes a dye and ultrasound, can detect fibroids.